WordPressUtilities/wpumaintenance/README.md

 ### File

-If you place a file named "maintenance.php", "maintenance.html" or "index.html" at the root of your active theme, it will be included instead of the default maintenance page.
+If you place a file named "maintenance.php", "maintenance.html" or "index.html" in the folder wpumaintenance/ of your active theme, it will be included instead of the default maintenance page.